Restaurant and Food Options in Branson

 Mediterranean: Vasken's Deli is one of my most frequent lunch spots for a quick but great meal.
 Their gyros are excellent, but I usually get the beef shawarma (my favorite).
 I've also had several other sandwiches and personal pizzas and all have been fantastic.

 Mexican: For upscale (but moderately priced) Mexican semi-haute-cuisine (like what you might get at a decent restaurant in Mexico City), Botanas Premier Mexican is fantastic, especially if you order some of their more authentic dishes.
-For more street-food-inspired eats, Arandas Tacos is tops; their Tacos Al Pastor plate is excellent if you like (or have never tried) tacos al pastor.
+For more traditional comedor-style, Arandas Tacos is tops; their Tacos Al Pastor plate is excellent if you like (or have never tried) tacos al pastor (they even have a real trompo in the kitchen!).
 Fantastic salsas, too.
+On Highway 76 just across Lake Taneycomo from Branson Landing is the Tacos No. 1 food truck, featuring the best tacos, tortas, burritos and more in Southwest Missouri.
+(I'm absolutely serious--it's the closest thing to being in Mexico I've found in the region!)
 About 15 minutes north of Branson on US 65 (so perfect for a stop when coming to or leaving Branson) at Saddlebrooke is Taqueria El Camino, a little taqueria counter inside the Phillips 66 gas station, at which Hector makes some fantastic tacos, burritos, tortas, alambres, and other authentic Mexican street food.
 Worth a stop.

 Pizza: Rocco's New York Style Pizza does what its name suggests well enough to hold the #1 spot on TripAdvisor for Branson restaurants.
 If you like your pizza a little thicker, Mr. Gilberti's Place in Hollister makes a mean Chicago deep-dish pie (pro-tip: even if dining in, call ahead so it's ready when you get there; they take awhile to bake!).
 I haven't been personally, but Mr. G's Chicago Pizza in downtown Branson is a long-time spin-off from Mr. Gilberti's with a similar menu and equally good reviews.
 For a more creative (and excellent!) approach to pizza toppings, head out to Reeds Spring Pizza Company a short drive past Branson West.
 If you're looking for something a little more low-key for the kids or for takeout, Pizza World and Pizza By The Chef are both decent options.